mgree/cypress/schedule_2122.md

 <link rel="stylesheet" href="{{ "/assets/schedule.css" | relative_url }}">

-In 2021 and 2022, the Cypress seminar met at noon in GS 222.

-You should be able to access GS 222 with your DuckCard.
-To sign up, choose an empty slot and let <a id="contact" href="mailto:{{
-site.email }}">{{ site.organizer }}</a> know.
-If you're rescheduling, please
-find someone willing to take your place first.

 | Date       | Speaker                               | Topic |
 | ---------- | ------------------------------------- | ------------------------------------------------- |
 | 2021-10-06 | Cyrus Liu                             | Proving LTL Properties of Bitvector Programs and Decompiled Binaries |